 The NBPD confirmed that the car is not used for high-speed pursuits.
 Instead, the department uses it for community outreach during various events, such as school functions, local parades, and National Night Out.

 Another high-speed police car, the Lamborghini Huracan was specifically designed for the police department in Rome, Italy.
 It's the successor of the Lamborghini Gallardo, and for the right reasons.

 The rear-drive vehicle comes with impressive performance credentials.
 Its naturally aspirated 5.2L V-10 engine offers 602 horsepower, and an acceleration power comes close to the Bugatti Veyron.
 In just 2.50 seconds, the vehicle can accelerate from zero to 60 mph.

-According to Fortune, the Italian Highway Patrol in Rome acquired the Lamborghini Huracan for use in high-speed pursuits of speeding drivers.
+Fortune, the Italian Highway Patrol in Rome acquired the Lamborghini Huracan for use in high-speed pursuits of speeding drivers.
 It's also deployed in areas that require urgent police attention or supply of materials.
 In November 2020, police used the car to deliver a donor kidney to a hospital 300 miles away in less than two hours.

 Nissan GT-R: For highway patrol in Japan

 The Nissan GT-R is the preferred police car by the police department in the Tochigi Prefecture, Japan.
 Primarily meant for highway patrol, its acquisition came as bad news to a car owner with a driving record and high-speed drivers because it will match their cars.